-Monsanto organizes its business into dual segments: Seeds and Genomics, and Agricultural Productivity.
-Today, its seeds and genomics unit (70% of sales) is the company's growth engine.
+Monsanto organizes its business into two segments: Seeds and Genomics, and Agricultural Productivity.
+Today, its seeds and genomics unit (74% of sales) is the company's growth engine.
 The firm's agricultural productivity unit, which serves both farmers and the residential market, makes herbicides under the Roundup, Harness, and other brands for lawn and garden use.

 Sales and Marketing

 Monsanto supports a worldwide distribution and sales and marketing organization for its two business segments.
 It sells its agricultural productivity products (aka herbicides) through distributors, independent retailers and dealers, and agricultural cooperatives.
 In some places outside the US, the company sells directly to farmers.

 In 2016 its four largest US distributors accounted for 20% of the company's sales.
 WinField Solutions, a distributor, accounted for 11% of total sales for Monsanto's Seeds and Genomics segment and 17% of the segment's US sales.

 Monsanto has reduced its advertising costs in the past three years.
 It spent $64 million in 2016 (ended August), down from $74 million in 2015 and $90 million in 2014.

 After several years of steady increases, Monsanto's sales and profit have dropped the past two years.